Navajo: Early history

-Archaeological and historical evidence suggests the Athabaskan ancestors of the Navajos and Apaches invaded the Southwest around 1400 AD.
-The Navajo oral tradition is transcribed to retain references to this migration.
+Southern Athabaskan peoples, including the Navajo, are thought to have descended from a southward migration of Athabaskan peoples from subarctic North America around 1,000 years ago.
+It has been suggested that the Navajo and Apaches may have migrated due to the effects of a volcanic explosion in the Saint Elias Mountains of Alaska around 803 AD.
+Part of the migration was along the Rocky Mountains before arriving in the present-day southwest United States.

-Initially, the Navajos were largely hunters and gatherers.
-Later, they learned farming from Pueblo peoples, growing mainly the Pueblos' traditional "Three Sisters" of corn, beans, and squash.
+Initially, the Navajo were largely hunters and gatherers.
+Later, they adopted farming from Pueblo people, growing mainly the traditional Native American "Three Sisters" of corn, beans, and squash.
 They adopted herding sheep and goats from the Spaniards as a main source of trade and food.
 Meat became essential in the Navajo diet.
-Sheep became a form of currency and family status.
-Women began to spin and weave wool into blankets and clothing after learning this from "Weaving Woman" from Zia Pueblo; they created items of highly valued artistic expression, which were also traded and sold.
+Sheep became a form of currency and familial status.
+Women began to spin and weave wool into blankets and clothing; they created items of highly valued artistic expression, which were also traded and sold.

-Oral history indicates a fraught relationship with Pueblo people and a willingness to incorporate Puebloan ideas which is still challenged as having been nonconsensual per Pueblo oral histories and linguistic variance.
-There were long-established trading practices between the groups and ongoing conflict that led to Pueblo people closing many traditions, altering ceremonial timing to avoid Navajo raids, and restricting access to information regarding traditional practices and imagery.
-These challenges continue in modern times, including Navajo appropriation of Pueblo imagery and cultural meaning for the Nike subdivision, N7.
-Mid-16th century Spanish records recount that the Pueblo traded maize and woven cotton goods for bison meat, hides, and stone from Athabaskans migrating around the Pueblos or settling nearby.
-In the 18th century, the Spanish reported that the Navajos maintained large herds of livestock and cultivated large crop areas.
+Oral history indicates a long relationship with Pueblo people and a willingness to incorporate Puebloan ideas and linguistic variance.
+There were long-established trading practices between the groups.
+Mid-16th century Spanish records recount that the Pueblo exchanged maize and woven cotton goods for bison meat, hides, and stone from Athabaskans traveling to the pueblos or living nearby.
+In the 18th century, the Spanish reported that the Navajo maintained large herds of livestock and cultivated large crop areas.